-I remember waking up two years ago in my apartment and hearing about the news from a friend that sent me a post on Instagram.
+I remember waking up two years ago in my apartment and hearing about the news from a friend who sent me a post on Instagram.
 It was the type of message that you read over and over again in disbelief before you can muster up a response.
 My heart immediately dropped because I didn't want to believe that he was shot in his own neighborhood outside of his store The Marathon Clothing Store.
 I’m not one to normally cry when a celebrity is killed but on that day I found myself being empathetic to his family and children.
-I have lived in Crenshaw District for roughly five years and watched the evolution of the city shift and fight off gentrification.
+I have lived in the Crenshaw District for roughly five years and watched the evolution of the city shift and fight off gentrification.
 Nipsey was a beacon of light for the community and taught the younger generations the smart way to hustle without being involved in gangs.
-Vector 90 was a co-working space he created with David Ross in South Los Angeles, that allowed members to have access to offices, refreshments, and networking events to help them expand their businesses and have a safe space to work.
+Vector 90 was a coworking space he created with David Ross in South Los Angeles that allowed members to have access to offices, refreshments, and networking events to help them expand their businesses and have a safe space to work.

 I regret not signing up for that space before Covid-19 hit because it would have been beneficial considering I was beginning to expand my photography business at the time.
-But as Nispey’s famous mantra goes ‘ The Marathon continues’ so despite the fact that we are hindered from doing some things, I won’t stop working towards my goals and manifesting the reality I desire.
+But as Nispey’s famous mantra goes ‘ The Marathon continues’ so despite the fact that we are hindered from doing some things I won’t stop working towards my goals and manifesting the reality I desire.
 I started this blog so that I can not only express myself but share images I have taken throughout years as well as in the present.

-As I looked through pictures from my photojournal I remember the emotions that washed over me in April as I was documenting the community and fans gathering around Crenshaw and Slauson to pay homage to Nipsey the Great.
+As I looked through pictures from my photojournal I remember the emotions that washed over me in May as I was documenting the community and fans gathering around Crenshaw and Slauson to pay homage to Nipsey the Great.
 I initially wanted to go up to the store the day after he passed by.
 Thankfully I was busy working because in the midst of the crowd someone started shooting and a knife was also seen leaving multiple people wounded.
 I’m not even going to elaborate on the unnecessary harassment that the Los Angeles Police Department was a part of by guarding the Shell off Crenshaw and Slauson and also surrounding areas near the store.